iotaledger/goshimmer/docs/003-markers.md

 + Marker indexes ($MIs$) are monotonically increasing such that $\forall x \in fc(y)$ => $MI_x > MI_y$, where $fc(y)$ is the future cone of $y$ and $x$ is any message in that future cone.

 ### Past Markers and Future Markers
-Each message keeps the marker information in two lists:
+Each message keeps its associated marker information in two lists:
 * past markers
 * future markers